Chart Color Schemes

 Educational outcomes in Melton South fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 17.2%, significantly lower than Greater Melbourne's average of 37.0%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most prevalent at 10.6%, followed by postgraduate qualifications (4.9%) and graduate diplomas (1.7%).
-Vocational credentials are prominent, with 35.1% of residents aged 15+ holding them, including advanced diplomas (10.1%) and certificates (25.0%).
+Bachelor degrees are most common at 10.6%, followed by postgraduate qualifications (4.9%) and graduate diplomas (1.7%).
+Vocational credentials are prevalent, with 35.1% of residents aged 15+ holding them, including advanced diplomas (10.1%) and certificates (25.0%).
+Educational participation is high at 33.6%, with 13.4% in primary education, 8.3% in secondary education, and 3.1% pursuing tertiary education.

-Educational participation is high, with 33.6% of residents currently enrolled in formal education.
+Educational participation is notably high, with 33.6% of residents currently enrolled in formal education.
 This includes 13.4% in primary education, 8.3% in secondary education, and 3.1% pursuing tertiary education.

 Frequently Asked Questions - Education